 This course is being offered as %100 face-to-face.
-The class will meet in-person three times a week on Mondays, Wednesdays, and Fridays at MWF 9:55 - 10:50 AM.
+The class will meet in-person three times a week on Mondays, Wednesdays, and Fridays at the assigned class time (See page one of the syllabus).
 All activities are designed to build on each other.
 So, to keep up with the class, it is strongly recommended to attend all sessions.
 Active participation in the class activities and completion of all coursework is required in this course.